-It might be noted that the band never misses the annual fishing opener, now only a couple months away, arriving early at many a boat landing in the steam-powered mobile orchestra pit to welcome another fishing season.
+It might be noted that the band never misses the annual fishing opener, arriving early at many a boat landing in the steam-powered mobile orchestra pit to welcome another season.
 But fishermen aren’t quite as captive an audience as are deer hunters stuck in their trees, and they often cover their ears and race off in boats before the trombones can grease an elbow.

 “We can’t worry ourselves over their interest in music,” conductor Silt Pillage has said many times.
 “We all hope music will sooth the savage soul, and the band is just itching to play early in the season.”

 An attempt to serenade fishermen by loading the band on a flotilla of pontoon boats one year spelled disaster.
 Without proper room to march and form the band into the shape of a walleye, the armada drifted aimlessly across the border country for weeks before setting foot again on dry land.
 The disconsolate ensemble finally broke from their musical funk just in time for the first summer celebration in Toimi by taking their usual spot behind the Babbitt Bituminous Band and getting the buoyancy back in their step.

 “I guess every savage soul can’t be soothed,” Pillage finally admitted.

 That was then, this is now.

 While they don’t exactly hibernate, the band did come out of winter in a bit of a groggy state after emerging from their dens and shacks scattered across the edges of the north country.